sseanik/Seddit/README.md

 # Live Demo: http://seddit.seanik.codes

+Seddit is a Reddit clone built as a single page application in Vanilla JavaScript.

+---

 ## Seddit - Introduction

 JavaScript is used increasingly to provide a native-like application experience in the web.
 One